-- Apply fungicides only when necessary to prevent or treat fungal disease. - Apply only at recommended rates. - Use integrated disease management to reduce the number of applications necessary. - Avoid repeated applications of the same product or mode-of-action to a single site. - Use strobilurins only as preventatives. - Strobilurins should represent no more than 30-50% of total number of applications to a site.
+- Apply fungicides only when necessary to prevent or treat fungal disease. - Apply only at recommended rates. - Use integrated management to reduce the number of applications necessary. - Avoid repeated applications of the same product or mode-of-action to a single site. - Use strobilurins only as preventatives. - Strobilurins should represent no more than 30-50% of total number of applications to a site.

 The following is a list of fungicides labeled for use on alfalfa in South Dakota at the time of this publication.
-The list is dynamic and should not be considered as a substitute for label information.
-Always read and follow label directions for approved uses of these products, and check with the South Dakota Department of Agriculture for up-to-date product registration information (https://apps.sd.gov/doa/cat/PRSProductSearch.aspx?type=prs).
+The list is dynamic, not exhaustive, and therefore should not be considered as a substitute for label information.
+Always read and follow label directions for approved uses of these products and check with the South Dakota Department of Agriculture for up-to-date product registration information.